Pikes Peak Highway: Highway

 An earlier road up the mountain, the Pike's Peak Carriage Road, dates back to 1888.
 Thousands of tourists traveled along the Pikes Peak Carriage Road up to Pikes Peak's summit.
 It was opened by the Cascade Town Company in 1888 and closed in 1902.

 Maintenance

-It was maintained by Colorado DOT as Colorado State Highway 250 from 1939 until 1947.
-Today, the road is maintained by the city of Colorado Springs.
+It was maintained by the Colorado Department of Transportation as Colorado State Highway 250 from 1939 until 1947.
+Since 1947 the road has been maintained by the city of Colorado Springs.

 Races

 The highway has been home to an annual automobile and motorcycle race called the Pikes Peak International Hillclimb since 1916.

 Another race is the Pikes Peak Cycling Hill Climb (formerly Assault on the Peak), first held in 2010.
 The 2016 edition was also the first edition of the USA Cycling Hill Climb National Championship.

 Environmental damage claim

-Litigation was pursued by the Sierra Club in 1998-1999, on grounds of environmental damage from the gravel portion of the road.
+Litigation was pursued by the Sierra Club in 1998, on grounds of environmental damage from the gravel portion of the road.
 The environmental damage was caused primarily by the 150000000 lb of gravel that washed away annually, the same amount that needed to be hauled up the mountain each year in order to maintain the road surface.
 Environmental damage included alpine ponds and wetlands becoming filled with gravel, and layers of gravel averaging 2 to 4 ft deep covering the forest floor below.
 Pursuant to the settlement agreed by the Sierra Club and the City of Colorado Springs, the unpaved portion of the Pikes Peak Highway became a hard-surface road, despite concerns that such a project would radically change the nature of the annual automobile and motorcycle race.
 The paving project was completed on October 1, 2011.

 Pike's Peak Hill Climb champion Rod Millen warned that paving the road would put an end to the race.
 However, the race went ahead normally in 2012 and has continued ever since.